4ms/metamodule/firmware/lib/u-boot/README.md

 The application ultimately needs to live on the SD Card as well, but it can be flashed into RAM using a J-Link flasher, making debugging much easier than having to copy files to an SD Card each time the code is changed.

+You can easily include this repo as a submodule into your project, or just copy it in.

 ## Building: